Losing Weight – How to Stick to This New Year’s Resolution

 - Aches and pains: You know your body the best.
 But if you have consistent aches or pains such as a stomach ache in the afternoon, or foot pain in the morning, get it checked out!
 There may be treatments available to help you feel your best and allow you to do more.

-- Have a complete physical.
+Have your physician get you a complete physical.
 We all have the same excuses to not see our health care providers: I feel fine, I don’t have time, I’m swamped at work, my kids have too many activities and so on.
 However, how can you stay on top of your health, if you don’t know the status of your health?
 Take the time to schedule a physical, discuss your concerns and get lab work done.
 Lab tests such as cholesterol and thyroid function may guide your dietary changes and provide you with important information.

-- Be patient.
 Celebrities on TV might lose 60 pounds in 6 months for a movie, but that is not normal and possibly not healthy.
 You must be patient with yourself!
 Healthy habits like how we eat or getting the desire to exercise, don’t change overnight.
 Keep at it, find support and make time for yourself.
 If you need more guidance seek the assistance of a Registered Dietitian in your area to help you get started.

 These are the basics of formulating a weight loss regimen.
 Over the next few weeks, we will provide you with practical strategies to make changes to your life.
 Start that lifestyle journal and continue reading our series with the week 2 post!

 Ellen Thomsen, MS, RD, LMNT, CDE is a clinical dietitian at CHI Health, working in Oncology and Functional nutrition.
 Ellen helps patients improve nutrition habits during cancer treatment and beyond.
 She is a group fitness instructor at the CHI Health Lakeside Wellness Center and enjoys helping people of all fitness abilities be active.
 Ellen is passionate about helping patients improve their lives through nutrition, activity and stress management.